 The last known date of attendance is the last day a student had a documented academically related activity, which may include projects, clinical experience, or examinations.
+(Online courses-logging into the course management system does not establish attendance.)

 ADD/DROP DATE: